drivelineresearch/openbiomechanics/baseball_hitting/README.md

 Tables may be joined using `session_swing` + `time`.
 Please note that force plate and marker-derived data are provided at their own respective measurement rates (360 Hz and 1,080 Hz, respectively).
 Therefore, we recommend caution when joining force plate and marker-derived data to avoid potential data loss.

 The times at which common events occurred are also joined in each table for convenience.
-Provided events are foot contact (10% bodyweight), foot plant (100% bodyweight), maximum external rotation (layback), ball release, and maximum internal rotation.
+Provided events are front foot contact (10% bodyweight), front foot plant (100% bodyweight), and contact.

 One potential research project is to process the provided C3D using your own pipeline and compare your results with ours.
-Self-processed data from C3D files may be linked to the provided full signal data through the metadata CSV located at `~\baseball_pitching\data\metadata.csv`.
+Self-processed data from C3D files may be linked to the provided full signal data through the metadata CSV located at `~\baseball_hitting\data\metadata.csv`.

 # Point of Interest